Death of Wolverine: Premise

-The start of the storyline (Wolverine vol. 5 #1-6) details how a virus from the microverse caused Wolverine's mutant healing factor to burn out and stop working, allowing enemies from his past to attempt to finally kill him.
+The start of the storyline (Wolverine vol. 5 #1–6) details how a virus from the Microverse caused Wolverine's healing factor to burn out and stop working, allowing enemies from his past to attempt to finally kill him.

 The main series is followed by a number of aftermath mini-series that chronicle Wolverine's friends and family as they come to terms with the death of Logan.
 This series forms a lead-in to the weekly Wolverines title beginning in January 2015.

 Plot

-In September and October 2014, the "Death of Wolverine" storyline began after a virus from the microverse turned off Wolverine's healing factor, allowing his enemies to kill him.
-Heroes such as Mister Fantastic offered to work on finding a means of reactivating his healing factor but Wolverine accepts who he is and decides not to try and fix it.
+A Microverse virus disables Wolverine's healing factor, rendering him mortal.
+Mister Fantastic offers to work on reactivating Wolverine's healing factor, but Wolverine accepts the vulnerability.

-When he learns that there is a bounty on his head, Logan resolves to find who wants him dead.
-His search initially leads him to Viper, who then points him in the direction of a "Lord Ogun"; Ogun is eventually identified as Doctor Abraham Cornelius, the founder of the Weapon X program.
-Wolverine then travels to Paradise, where he finds Cornelius trying to replicate what he did to Wolverine, but is unable to finish his work as he cannot replicate the healing factor.
-Wolverine then reveals to him that he no longer has a healing factor for the doctor to copy; on hearing this, Cornelius is enraged and sets his latest experiment on Wolverine.
-Wolverine then defeats Dr. Cornelius' latest experiment and Cornelius, in desperation, tries to escape by activating the adamantium bonding process on the three other subjects.
-Wolverine slashes the adamantium container before the bonding process can begin, but gets covered in molten adamantium when the container shatters.
+Wolverine learns that there is a bounty on his head and resolves to find the contractor.
+His search initially leads him to Viper, who directs him to "Lord Ogun"; Ogun is actually Abraham Cornelius, the founder of the Weapon X program.
+Wolverine travels to Paradise, where he finds Cornelius trying to replicate what he did to Wolverine, but he cannot replicate Wolverine's healing factor.
+Wolverine reveals to him that he no longer has a healing factor for the doctor to copy.
+Cornelius is enraged and sets his latest experiment on Wolverine.
+Wolverine defeats Cornelius' experiment and Cornelius, in desperation, tries to escape by activating the adamantium bonding process on the three other subjects.
+Wolverine slashes the adamantium container before the bonding process can begin, but is immersed in molten adamantium when the container shatters.

-Dr. Cornelius is then shown to be fatally injured with a piece of glass as a result of Wolverine throwing the Experiment through the glass window previously.
-As Dr. Cornelius dies, he demands to know what Wolverine, who he sees as nothing more than a failed experiment, accomplished in his life.
-Wolverine reflects on this and thinks he has done enough with his life, before he dies from suffocation from the hardening adamantium, kneeling in the sunset outside of Dr. Cornelius' base.
-This leaves Storm in charge of the X-Men and the team is heartbroken over what happened to Wolverine.
+Cornelius is fatally injured during the conflict.
+As he dies, Cornelius claims rhetorically that Wolverine's life was nothing but violence.
+Wolverine reflects on a life of violence, love, friendship, and mentorship in equal measures, imagining it to be "Enough."
+He dies as well, encased in the hardening adamantium.
+Storm takes charge of the X-Men and the team is heartbroken over Wolverine's death.